rudyatkinson/Unity_TheBomber_2D/README.md

 **We are a team that met in the program called "Game Entrepreneurs" supported by a ministry of the Republic of Turkey.** Our team consists of 4 people for now.
 Our purpose to develop the game are as follows:

 * To determine our limits and strengths,
-* To understand the scrump methodology,
+* To understand the scrum methodology,
 * To strengthen the communication,
-* To determine our most suitable working system.
+* To determine our most suitable workflow.

 We developed the game in 2 weeks, then debugged and revised in 1 week.
 What we did from the idea stage of the game to its release: